khaireddinechebbi/APTs-Detection-Framework/SigmaRules/Credential Access/README.md

 # Credential Access

 ## Description:

-Credential Access consists of techniques for stealing credentials like account names and passwords.
-Techniques used to get credentials include keylogging or credential dumping.
-Using legitimate credentials can give adversaries access to systems, make them harder to detect, and provide the opportunity to create more accounts to help achieve their goals.
+Credential Access techniques involve methods adversaries use to steal account credentials, such as passwords, hashes, kerberos tickets, and other authentication materials.
+This includes extracting credentials from the Security Account Manager (SAM) database, Local Security Authority (LSA) secrets, and other protected storage locations within the operating system.

 ## Techniques:
 ### T1003.002 - OS Credential Dumping: Security Account Manager
 #### Description:

-Adversaries may attempt to extract credential material from the Security Account Manager (SAM) database either through in-memory techniques or through the Windows Registry where the SAM database is stored.
-The SAM is a database file that contains local accounts for the host, typically those found with the net user command.
-Enumerating the SAM database requires SYSTEM level access.
+Adversaries attempt to extract credential information from the Security Account Manager (SAM) database, which contains local account passwords and hashes.
+This technique involves using native Windows utilities like reg.exe to export the SAM, SYSTEM, and SECURITY registry hives to disk for offline extraction of credentials, often followed by cleanup activities to remove evidence of the dumping process.

 #### Kibana Query Language Code (KQL):
 ```